task-proxemics/XLeRobot/XLeRobot_0_2_0_hardware/README.md

 #### Hardware Requirements
 - Continue using M3 hex screws as in previous versions
 - Bottom base assembly process remains the same as [version 0.1.0](https://github.com/Vector-Wangel/XLeRobot/blob/main/Assembly.md#%EF%B8%8F-install-the-lekiwi-base-)
+    - The connectors have been redesigned.
+You may also need to adjust its height (by changing z axis scale in the 3D slicer software) to find the best size.

 #### Top Base Assembly
 Follow the assembly sequence shown in the diagram below (easier when filpped over):